-As a forest landowner interested in selling timber, you are naturally interested in the price you will receive for your product and how that price is determined.
-The measurement of standing timber and logs may seem strange and complicated to you, and it is possible that you may be quoted dramatically different prices based upon different estimates of the amount of timber you have and the units of measurement used.
-Methods of measuring timber and the units of measurement often differ between buyers, and, as a seller, you should understand these methods, the units of measurement, and have an idea as to a reasonable price for your timber.
+If you are a forest landowner who is interested in selling timber, you are naturally curious about the price you will receive for your product and how that price is determined.
+The price is determined, in part, by how much timber you have to sell.
+Methods of measuring timber and the units of measurement often differ between buyers.
+As a seller, you should understand these methods, the units of measurement, and have an idea of a reasonable price for your timber.